niquefa/niquefa/README.md

 # 💫 About Me:
-I'm primarily a backend developer, although I have solved about 5 frontend tickets (more or less 😅).
-I have worked on the design, implementation, load/stress/QA testing, bug fixing, and evolution of various backend systems for several startups, one big tech company (such as mercadolibre.co), various SaaS companies, and even the District of Bogotá.
+I'm primarily a backend developer with 5 to 10 years of experience (depending on whether you consider part-time software development or just full-time software development), although I have solved about 5 frontend tickets (more or less 😅).
+I have worked on the design, implementation, load/stress/QA testing, bug fixing, and evolution of various backend systems for several startups, a big tech company (such as mercadolibre.co), various SaaS companies, and even the District of Bogotá.
 In all these roles, I have utilized several technology stacks, mainly related to Go, Python, Java, TypeScript, and .NET.

+Fundamentally I'm a team player I have try to put in this ig account [mytechteamfirst] (https://www.instagram.com/mytechteamfirst/) my toughts on that, although is a little old the last post

 "I'm passionate about algorithms, programming, data structures, and computer science in general.
 I love working in teams to solve challenging problems.